An American Christian Chapter II — The Joneses

 Beth Jones is perhaps one of the most outwardly kind people I’ve ever known.
 She has a very warm and motherly personality, so much so that while I was in the program, I started referring to her as my semi-mom.

 Beth, unfortunately, went in fully with whatever Ben and Devon said.
-Considering the adherence to patriarchy in the Jones family, it’s not at all surprising that she often shifted her ideals to those of her husband and son, even when she openly disagreed.
+Considering their adherence to patriarchy in the Jones family, it’s not at all surprising that she often shifted her ideals to those of her husband and son, even when she openly disagreed.
 Talking to Beth always made me feel safe.
 She made me feel like I wasn’t a horrible person, generally after being berated by her son.
 I honestly wish I could have trusted her more.

 Her unrelenting fastidiousness to purity culture went as far as shaming victims of sexual misconduct or assault, simply because of how they dressed, spoke, or looked.
 Mind you; this was of women in the church who already adhered to the ideals of purity culture.
 Beth’s email had the words “courtshipqueen” embedded in it, and she was, without a doubt, one of the strongest proponents of courtship and purity culture within our church.